Code-Compilers/CCFoodLink/README.md

 # 🌍 **Food & Donation Platform** 🍞

-A scalable, secure platform connecting food donors (restaurants, supermarkets) with donatees/recipients (NGOs, individuals) to facilitate surplus food donations.
+A scalable, secure platform connecting food donors (restaurants, supermarkets) with donatees/recipients (NGOs, individuals) to facilitate food donations.
 This platform aims to reduce food insecurity and waste in South Africa by enabling real-time donations, waste tracking, environmental impact calculations, and educational resources.

 ## 📋 **Features**
 - **👥 Users:** Role-based access for registration and login.